ajayaravindh/JSONMerge/README.md

 # JSONMerge
-A Python Command line application to merge JSON files with support for maximum output file size.
+A Python command line application to merge JSON files with support for maximum output file size.

 _Developed and tested in **Linux** environment but this should work fine for Windows and Mac environments too as the **os** module of Python takes care of **compatability**_